Genivia/ugrep/README.md

 - **ugrep** supports "negative patterns" to skip parts of the input that should not be matched, such as skipping strings and comments when searching for identifiers in source code.
-- **ugrep** regular expression patterns are more expressive and support Unicode pattern matching, see further below.
-Extended regular expression syntax is the default (i.e.  option `-E`, as egrep).
-- When option `-o` or option `-q` is used, **ugrep** searches by file instead of by line, matching patterns that include newlines (`\n`), allowing a pattern match to span multiple lines.
-This is not possible with grep.
+- When one of the options `-q` (quiet), `-o` (only matching), `-N` (only line number), `-l` (file with match), or `-L` (files without match) is used, **ugrep** performs an even faster streaming-based search of the input file instead of reading the input line-by-line as other grep tools do.
+This allows matching patterns that include newlines (`\n`), i.e. a match can span multiple lines.
+This is not possible with other grep-like tools.
+- New option `-k`, `--column-number` with **ugrep** to display the column number, taking tab spacing into account by expanding tabs, as specified by option `--tabs`.
+- New option `-g`, `--no-group` to not group matches per line.
+This option displays a matched input line again for each additional pattern match.
+This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
 - When option `-b` is used with option `-o` or with option `-g`, **ugrep** displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line as grep reports.
 Reporting exact byte offsets is now possible with **grep**.
-- New option `-g`, `--no-group` to not group matches per line, a **ugrep** feature.
-This option displays a matched input line again for each additional pattern match.
-This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
-- New option `-k`, `--column-number` with **ugrep** to display the column number, taking tab spacing into account by expanding tabs, as specified by new option `--tabs`.
+- **ugrep** regular expression patterns are more expressive than GNU grep and BSD grep and support Unicode pattern matching, see further below.
+Extended regular expression syntax is the default (i.e.  option `-E`, as egrep).
 - **ugrep** always assumes UTF-8 locale to support Unicode, e.g.
   `LANG=en_US.UTF-8`, wheras grep is locale-sensitive.
 - BSD grep (e.g. on Mac OS X) has bugs and limitations that **ugrep** fixes,